marczuka/Election_Analysis/README.md

     - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.

 ## Challenge Overview
+Since not everyone has voted in this election, the election commission wants to confirm the voter turnout for each county.
+In this challenge, we will determine the number of votes that were cast from each county and the percentage of votes each county contributed to the election.

+For the Colorado Board of Elections employee we will obtain the following data:
+1. A complete list of counties taking part in the election.
+2. The total number of votes cast for each county.
+3. The percentage of votes cast for each county from the total vote count.
+4. The county that had the largest voter turnout.

+The challenge analysis code is contained in the additional file PyPoll_Challenge.py

 ## Challenge Summary
+The additional analysis of the election is presented in the following form:
+- The counties were:
+    - County 1
+    - County 2
+    - County 3
+- The vote results for the counties were:
+    - County 1 cast "x%" of the vote and "y" number of votes.
+    - County 2 cast "x%" of the vote and "y" number of votes.
+    - County 3 cast "x%" of the vote and "y" number of votes.
+- The county with the largest voter turnout was:
+    - County (1, 2, or 3).

+The results of the election analysis are printed to the terminal and stored in the output election_analysis.txt file.